 The Kiamanu Project focuses on increasing community support for seabird conservation efforts through educational opportunities that bridge community and conservation.

 There are three main areas of this project:

 - Gathering salvage-appropriate seabirds within Papahānaumokuākea

 - Managing portions of the repository of resources, requests, and distributions

-- Providing educational opportunities for Hawaii communities around these resources
+- Facilitating habitat restoration and educational opportunities for Hawaii communities around these resources

-This entire effort operates under the guidance of the Northwestern Hawaiian Island Native Hawaiian Cultural Work Group (CWG) — an advisory group to Papahānaumokuākea’s Monument Management Board--and the CWG's Migratory Bird Treaty Act (MBTA) Permit that is facilitated and managed by the monument co-trustee, the Office of Hawaiian Affairs.
+This gathering portion of this effort operates under the guidance of the Northwestern Hawaiian Island Native Hawaiian Cultural Work Group (CWG) — an advisory group to Papahānaumokuākea’s Monument Management Board--and the CWG's Migratory Bird Treaty Act (MBTA) Permit that is facilitated and managed by the monument co-trustee, the Office of Hawaiian Affairs.

 Gathering at Field Camps